unxs0/unxsBind/Docker/README.md

-## unxsio/unxsbind Docker Container
+## unxsio/unxsbind Docker Container and Docker-Compose service stack.

-This project will allow you to very quickly rollout a set of managed authoratative name servers.
+This project will allow you to very quickly rollout a set of managed authoritative name servers.

 We only use ISC BIND DNS named name servers.